tukasa0001/TownOfHost/README-EN.md

 Team : Neutral<br>
 Decision : Impostor<br>
-Victory Conditions : Douse and ignite all the living players<br>
+Victory Condition : Douse and ignite all the living players<br>

 The Arsonists don't have any tasks, they have to win the game as a solo.
 They can douse other players by using the kill button and remaining next to the player for a few seconds.<br>